William Hawi: National struggle

 In 1952, the Lebanese Phalange put William Hawi up for the Beirut Municipal Council in the Achrafieh-Rmeil region for the Eastern Orthodox Christian seat, where he obtained the largest number of votes.
 In 1957, he individually ran for the Parliamentary elections opposite Ghassan Tueini and Nassim Majdalani but did not win.
 Despite its loss, the Phalange Party considered these elections to be a confirmation of its strength on the streets.

 Military decisions

-Events of 1958
+1958 Lebanon crisis

 During this period, the Lebanese and Arab scenes were marked by the halo of the Egyptian President, Gamal Abdel Nasser.
 The Phalange Party was fiercely opposed to the pro-Nasser movement that called for strikes and organized riots.
 It thus entrusted William Hawi with organizing and leading the activists to control the situation and protect its regions.